kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/Flume-log-appender/index.md

 to which to save logs, an endpoint will send requests to the servers starting from the server with the highest priority. <br/>
 * For the round robin host balancing, every flume node record should have a host address and port.
 When choosing a server to which to save logs, an endpoint will send requests to the servers according to the round robin algorithm. <br/>
-* You can include client/server profile into persisted data via corresponding check-boxes.
+* You can include client-side and/or server-side endpoint profile data into persisted data via corresponding check-boxes.

 ## Administration